 » MORE: Is Selling for Sale by Owner on Zillow Worth It?

-Sell to a Company That Buys Houses for Cash
+Sell to a Company that Buys Houses for Cash

 For homeowners desperate to liquidate a dilapidated home as fast as possible, cash home buyers can be a valid option.
 However, sellers rarely get fair market value for their homes.